phadej/gists/posts/2018-06-19-prisms-are-constructors.md

 injectivity.
 Though the usual prism laws don't state that directly, injectivity property can be deduced.

-To quote `lens` documentation, the prisms laws are:
+To quote `lens`-library documentation, the prisms laws are:

 First, if I `review` a value with a `Prism` and then `preview`, I will get it back: